wiewioraseb/ES6-webpack-starter/README.md

 ## Usage

 If you don't have webpack installed globally do so by running `npm install webpack -g`.
+Then run `npm install` to install dependencies.

-- `npm install`
+- `npm start` will start the live-reload dev server.
-- `npm start` to start the live-reload dev server.
+- `npm run build` will build the site for development use.
+By default site are output in the `dist/` folder
-- `npm run build` will build the site for development use, or `npm run production` to build the minified production version.
-The site will be output into the `/dist` folder.
+- `npm run production` will output a minified build for production use.
 - `npm run clean` will remove the `/dist` folder.